Bad Schandau station: Bad Schandau locomotive depot

 When the station was constructed a simple sandstone building for refuelling locomotives was also built.
 In the 1920s, a turntable was built and the depot was enlarged.
 The Bad Schandau locomotive depot (Bahnbetriebswerk) was founded in 1925.

 On 31 December 1963, the depot was disbanded as an independent agency and made subordinate to the Pirna locomotive depot.
 The work site was closed in 1994.
 The whole site was demolished in the 2000s.

 Train services

 The station is served by several train services operated by Deutsche Bahn (including Dresden S-Bahn line S1).
-The station is also served by EuroCity services from Hamburg and Berlin to Prague, Bratislava and Budapest as well as by certain InterCity and Nighttrains (EuroNight and CityNightLine).
+The station is also served by EuroCity services from Hamburg and Berlin to Prague, Bratislava and Budapest as well as by certain Nighttrains (EuroNight and CityNightLine).
+In the 2026 timetable the following services stop at the station: